ioos/sanctuarywatch/docs/training_images/infographiq_chapter_3_image_creation.md

     - Nothing should overlap on top of anything you want to be clickable.

     - Each sublayer contains all of the elements for a single clickable icon.

+    **Adding a background to images:**
+    It might be nessescary to add a transparent white square or rectangle to the back of complicated objects to ensure that they are able to be locked on to when the mouse hovers over them.
+This might apply to long slender objects or objects with multiple arms or branches.

+    - See the Illustator section for "Icons > Adding a background to images" above fora general outline of what needs to be done in Inkscape as well.

 4. **background**: